Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Numerical simulations of non-hierarchical triples

 The difference between the final and initial energy must equal the kinetic energy of the escaping third object and the centre of mass of the final binary, which is non-negative $(E_f - E_0) \geq 0$.
 Combining and re-arranging the equations above, yields a constraint on the final binary hardness

-Thus, the disruption of the triple inevitably leads to the formation of a harder binary, either by shrinking ($a_f<a$) or acquiring a heavier component ($M_{2f}>M_2$) via component swap.
-In the example presented above, the final binary mass is $3/2$ larger than its initial value due to the swap of the outer BH and the secondary component of the inner binary, while its semi-major axis remains almost constant.
-Replacing the quantities obtained from the simulation in Equation \eqref{energytr} it is trivial to show that the inequality is satisfied in both the retrograde and prograde cases.
+Thus, the disruption of the triple inevitably leads to the formation of a harder binary, either by shrinking ($a_f<a_i$) or acquiring a heavier component ($M_{2,f}>M_{2,i}$) via component swap.
+In the representative example presented above, the final binary mass is $3/2$ larger than its initial value due to the swap of the outer BH and the secondary component of the inner binary, while its semi-major axis remains almost constant.

-Thus from energy and angular momentum conservation we find that \begin{itemize} \item the final binary is harder, i.e. either by becoming tighter or more massive, than the initial inner binary; \item orbital flips from prograde to retrograde are possible as the change in the angular momentum of the inner binary may be balanced by the change of the angular momentum of the outer binary. \end{itemize}
+Let's now consider the triple angular momentum $\vec{L} = \vec{L}_\bhb + \vec{L}_3$.
+In the simplest approximation that the triple is initially coplanar, the norm of the angular momentum vector is simply $L_i = L_{\bhb,i} \pm L_{3,i}$, where the sign $+$($-$) identifies an initially prograde(retrograde) configuration.
+Let's now consider the case in which the triple flips configuration, given the angular momentum conservation we can write the final BHB angular momentum as

-In the next section we present a large set of numerical simulations of non-hierarchical triples to understand how the GW merger timescale of the inner binary changes as a function of initial conditions.
-The typical time-scale over which an isolated BHB coalesces due to angular momentum loss via GW emission is given by \citep{peters64}
+where the two equations hold for a flip from a prograde to a retrograde configuration and viceversa.
+The two equations above tells us that in a pro-to-retrograde flipping the BHB acquires angular momentum ($L_{\bhb,f} > L_{\bhb,i}$), thus implying that its eccentricity decreases, whereas for a retro-to-prograde flipping $L_{\bhb,f}<L_{\bhb,i}$, thus the final eccentricity rises up.
+Thus from energy and angular momentum conservation we find that \begin{itemize} \item the final binary is harder, i.e. either by becoming tighter or more massive, than the initial inner binary; \item orbital flips can determine the increase (from retro- to prograde orbits) or decrease (from pro- to retrograde orbits) of the BHB eccentricity. \end{itemize}